sanderkrause/assessment-travel-compensation/Readme.md

 This is a very naive implementation of an assessment regarding travel cost compensation.
 As a lot of information is not specified, I've made some assumptions.
 These assumptions are listed in the Known issues section.

 ## Requirements
-Note: These requirements may not be accurate, but represent the system on which the application was developed.
 - PHP 8.3

 ## Setup